Addressing Polarization and Unfairness in Performative Prediction: Finding Fair-PS solutions

 \subsection{Novel designs for fairness mechanism}

 Next, we introduce three novel fair objective functions $ \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}, \rho)$ for fairness mechanisms, of which two belong to \textit{regularization method} and one is a \textit{sample re-weighting method}.
-By replacing $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)})$ with the proposed fair update $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)}, \rho)$ in Eqn.~\eqref{eq:rrm_original}, the resulting iterative algorithms can converge to Fair-PS solutions.
+By replacing $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)})$ with the proposed fair update $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)}, \rho)$ in Eqn. \eqref{eq:rrm_original}, the resulting iterative algorithms can converge to Fair-PS solutions.

-\textbf{Proposed fair regularization (with and without demographics).} Depending on whether sensitive attributes $S$ are accessible during training, we propose two fairness penalty terms, as detailed below. \begin{enumerate}[leftmargin=*,topsep=-0.205cm,itemsep=-0.05cm] \item \textbf{\textit{Group level fairness penalty:}} It updates model parameter $\boldsymbol{\theta}^{(t)}$ at round $t$ by the following
+\paragraph{Proposed fair regularization (with and without demographics).} Let $\mathcal{D}^{(0)}$ denote the initial population distribution.
+Depending on whether sensitive attributes $S$ are accessible during training, we propose two fairness penalty terms, as detailed below. \begin{enumerate}[leftmargin=*,topsep=0.2cm,itemsep=0.0cm] \item \underline{{Group level fairness penalty:}} It updates $\boldsymbol{\theta}^{(t)}$ by minimizing $\mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)}, \rho)$ defined as follows